Should A Life Insurance Policy be put in a Trust?

 Establishing a Trust in 2024:

-The first step is to establish a trust if one doesn’t already exist.
-A trust can be a legal entity that will hold assets for the benefit of one or more beneficiaries.
-There are different types of trusts, but an irrevocable life insurance trust (ILIT) is commonly used for life insurance purposes.
-Once
+The first step is establishing a a trust if one doesn’t already exist.
+A trust can be a legal entity that holds assets for the benefit of one or more beneficiaries.
+There are different types of trusts, but you can use an irrevocable life insurance trust (ILIT) is commonly for life insurance purposes.

 Selecting a Trustee:

-The trustee is responsible for managing all aspects of the trust and ensuring its terms are carried out according to the grantor’s wishes.
+The grantor can choose who will oversee the trust’s operations and ensure its intentions are followed.
 The trustee can be an individual, a professional trustee, or a trust company.

 Funding the Trust:

-Once the trust is established and the trustee is selected, the next step is to begin the transfer of ownership of the life insurance policy to the trust.
-This typically involves executing an assignment or transfer of ownership form that is provided by the insurance company.
+Once you establish the trust and select the trustee, the next step is to begin transferring ownership of the life insurance policy to the trust.
+This typically involves executing an assignment or transfer of ownership form provided by the insurance company.
 The trust becomes the new owner and beneficiary of the policy.

 Determining Policy Ownership and Beneficiary Designations: